How UCAT ANZ universities use the test

 UCAT results are made available before most of the university application deadlines and you should use them to help inform your university choices, otherwise you might be wasting an application.

-Our universities provide information on their websites regarding application deadlines and how they use the test in admissions.
+Our universities will provide information on their websites regarding application deadlines and how they use the test in admissions.

 For some the UCAT score is a significant factor in their consideration of applications.
 For others it may be a less significant factor or only used in marginal situations.
 Most universities consider the total score (i.e. the score after each of the cognitive subtest scores have been added together).
 Some however do look at individual subtest scores and may even have a cut-off score for a particular subtest.